History of Cyprus: Bronze Age

 In the Bronze Age the first cities, such as Enkomi, were built in Alashiya (today Cyprus).
 Systematic copper mining began, and this resource was widely traded.
 Mycenaean Greeks were undoubtedly inhabiting Cyprus from the late stage of the Bronze Age while culturally destroying Alashiya, whereas the island's Greek name is already attested from the 15th century BC in the Linear B script.

-The yet undeciphered Cypro-Minoan Script was first used in early phases of the late Bronze Age (LCIB) and continued in use for around 500 years into the LC IIIB, maybe up to the second half of the eleventh century BC.
+The undeciphered Cypro-Minoan script was first used in early phases of the late Bronze Age (LCIB) and continued in use for around 500 years into the LC IIIB, maybe up to the second half of the eleventh century BC.
 It is not known if pre-Greek languages survived beyond the Bronze Age as Eteocypriot, or if this language was introduced by later eastern immigrants.

 The LCIIC (1300–1200 BC) was a time of local prosperity.
 Cities such as Enkomi were rebuilt on a rectangular grid plan, where the town gates correspond to the grid axes and numerous grand buildings front the street system or newly founded.
 Great official buildings constructed from ashlar masonry point to increased social hierarchisation and control.
 Some of these buildings contain facilities for processing and storing olive oil, such as Maroni-Vournes and Building X at Kalavassos-Ayios Dhimitrios.
 A sanctuary with a horned altar constructed from ashlar has been found at Myrtou-Pigadhes, other temples have been located at Enkomi, Kition and Kouklia (Palaepaphos).
 Both the regular layout of the cities and the new masonry techniques find their closest parallels in Syria, especially in Ugarit.
 Rectangular corbelled tombs point to close contacts with Syria and Canaan.